What’s made in North Carolina makes North Carolina.

 The “Coolest Thing Made in NC” Annual Competition

-Currently, the NC Chamber is in the midst of its third annual Coolest Thing Made in NC contest — a statewide celebration of North Carolina’s manufacturers that simultaneously educates future workers about the rewarding careers of modern manufacturing.
-From wheel loaders to wall ovens, DSM fiber to “Duck Tape,” jets to the Jaws of Life, flu vaccines to vocational trucks, last year’s 2021 finalists reflected the wide variety and high-quality of products manufactured in North Carolina.
+Each fall, the NC Chamber hosts its annual Coolest Thing Made in NC contest — a statewide celebration of North Carolina’s manufacturers that simultaneously educates future workers about the rewarding careers of modern manufacturing.
+From wheel loaders to wall ovens, DSM fiber to “Duck Tape,” jets to the Jaws of Life, flu vaccines to vocational trucks, last year’s finalists reflected the wide variety and high-quality of products manufactured in North Carolina.
 We cannot wait to see what this year’s competition has in store!

 Yearly, we promote Manufacturing Day throughout the state, driving fruitful engagement between employers and today’s students (tomorrow’s talent).
 MFG Day, organized nationally by the NAM and The Manufacturing Institute, champions the next generation of creators, and kicks off a campaign to change perceptions of manufacturing, highlight the exciting careers in manufacturing, and close the widening skills gap.